momo2912/Keeper/README.md

 # Keeper
-### To use notekeepers on your local machine just simply run:
+### To use notekeepers on your local machine just simply run these commands inside root folder:
 #### - `npm install` then `npm start`

 #### Live demo: https://notekeepers.netlify.app/